Pomeranian lovers; Unfortunately, there lots of what I refer to as fake Pomeranian blogs on the internet.

 If you can’t find a single image or information of that person with their Pomeranian dogs, then it’s virtually guaranteed that it’s a false person and another fake pet blog.

-Dog blogs that are genuine will have plenty of real information and they want to make contact with dog owners such as yourself.
+Genuine dog blogs will have plenty of real information, and they want to make contact with dog owners such as yourself.

 They’re keen to provide information and advice.
-They’ll also have a short story about themselves and heaps of photos of their dogs and themselves involved in the very Pomeranian dog activities they are writing about.
+They’ll also have a short story about themselves and many photos of their dogs and themselves involved in the Pomeranian dog activities they write about.

 These photos and videos will help readers understand that they’re genuine.